Writing good image alt text

 - Avoid unnecessary detail and assumptions.

 Alt text is not about recreating images.
-It is about making sure no one misses the point.
+It's about making sure no one misses the point.